-Cavaliers are well known for their beautiful coats.
-You want to keep your Cavalier looking his best, but do you wonder whether a haircut or a shave for the summer is a good idea?
+Cavalier King Charles Spaniels are well known for their beautiful coats.
+You want to keep your Cavalier looking his best, but is a haircut or a shave for the summer really a good idea?

-In the United States, the Cavalier King Charles Club USA, Inc. specifies that “NO trimming of the dog is permitted.
-However, it is permissible, and often desirable, to remove the hair growing between the pads on the underside of the foot.”
-Trimming hair between your pet’s pads is allowed to prevent slipping or problems walking.
+In the U.S., the Cavalier King Charles Club USA, Inc. specifies that “NO trimming of the dog is permitted.
+However, removing the hair growing between the pads on the underside of the foot is permissible.
+Trimming hair between your pet’s pads can prevent slipping or problems walking.

 If your Cavalier King Charles has no championship aspirations, however, you are free to ignore Kennel Club rules and regulations.
 But consider the following before deciding to trim, clip or shave your Cavalier Spaniel.

-Cavalier King Charles – a “Double Coated” Breed
+Cavalier King Charles Spaniels are a “Double Coated” Breed

-Clipping or shaving a Cavalier’s coat (generally to about an inch over the whole body) might seem like the best approach to keeping your dog cool, but…
+Clipping or shaving a Cavalier’s coat might seem like the best approach to keeping your dog cool, BUT…

-- The longer topcoat hairs actually protect your dog’s skin from the heat and sun.
+- The longer topcoat hairs insulate your dog’s skin from the heat in the summer.

 - Your pet’s topcoat provides a water shield, keeping the skin and undercoat dry.